cohen4/Library-web/README.md

-# Library-web
-An academic team project that includes Python,SQL, CSS, and HTML.
-For the code to run, you have to fill in the "connect to the database" lines. it looks like:
+This academic team project utilizes Python, SQL, CSS, and HTML.
+To run the code, you will need to complete the "connect to the database" section, which looks like this:
-#connect to the database
+# Connect to the database
-con = mdb.connect(host = "xxxx", user = "xxxx", passwd= "xxxx")
+con = mdb.connect(host="xxxx", user="xxxx", passwd="xxxx")
-#get the cursor object
+# Get the cursor object
 cursor = con.cursor()
 cursor.execute("xxxx;")

-Some functions that the project includes are:
+Key functionalities of the project include:
-1. Sign in (as a librarian or member).
+  1.Sign in as a librarian or member.
-2. Login (as a librarian or member)
+  2.Log in as a librarian or member.
+  3.Search for a book.
-3. Searching for a book
+  4.Add a copy of a book (librarians only).
-4. Adding a copy or book (if you are a librarian)
+  5.Borrow a book from a specific branch.
-5. Borrow a book.
-6. Making a future order for the book
+  6.Place a future order for a book if it is currently borrowed by another member.
-7. Showing a list of history's borrowings and orders
+  7.View a history of borrowings and orders (members only).

-The most SQL code you can see is in functions and classes in Python files.
-In the template folder, there is HTML code, and in the static folder, there is CSS code.
+The majority of the SQL code can be found within the functions and classes in the Python files.
+The HTML code is located in the template folder, while the CSS code is stored in the static folder.